-This document summarises the proposed Council Tax Support Scheme 2019 (2019 scheme) which the Council has produced in accordance with of Schedule 4 of the Act.
+This document summarises the proposed Council Tax Support Scheme (2021 scheme) from April 2021 which the Council has produced in accordance with of Schedule 4 of the Act.

-The proposed 2019 scheme has due regard to the Department for Communities and Local Government's policy intentions and unequivocally protects pensioners.
+The Council adopted its own local scheme from April 2013 which has due regard to the Department for Communities and Local Government's policy intentions and unequivocally protects pensioners.